lorenzodiaz2/Cybersecurity_Lab/home.md

 We get the password of user *lestrange*.

-> The reason I didn't run *Oflline Guessing* directly in the *netcat* shell is because the `john` command wasn't installed and the *Bellatrix* user doesn't have privileges to install it
+> The reason I didn't run *Oflline Guessing* directly in the *netcat* shell is because the `john` command wasn't installed and the *bellatrix* user doesn't have privileges to install it

 Now the scenario is that we have the credentials of user *lestrange*.